jumaffre/strava_wrapped/README.md

 - `--bg-color COLOR` - Background color (white, black, or hex like #F5F5F5)
 - `--img-width PIXELS` - Width in pixels (default: 1000)
 - `--output FILE.png` - Output filename
+- `--use-photo-bg` - Use highlight photo from most popular activity (by kudos) as background

 ### Aggregate Multiple Activities on One Map